zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 **7. How We Protect Your Personal Information**

 We will take various preventive measures to protect your personal information from loss, misuse, unauthorized access, disclosure, alteration, or destruction.
 To ensure the security of your personal information, we have strict information security regulations and processes, and a dedicated information security team within the company strictly enforces the aforementioned measures.
-OneClick has an advanced data-centric data security management system throughout the data lifecycle, enhancing the security of the entire system from organizational construction, system design, personnel management, product technology, etc.
+SnapAction has an advanced data-centric data security management system throughout the data lifecycle, enhancing the security of the entire system from organizational construction, system design, personnel management, product technology, etc.

 We will take reasonable and feasible measures to avoid collecting irrelevant personal information and retain your personal information only within the period necessary to achieve the purposes stated in this policy, unless an extended retention period is required or permitted by law.